fredgibbs/fredgibbs.github.io/courses/idea-of-nature/2022/index.md

 layout: syllabus
 course-title: The Idea of Nature
 course-slug: idea-of-nature
-number: HIST 408
+number: HIST 300-005
-term: Fall 2025
+term: Fall 2022
 section: home
 ---

 # The Idea of Nature

 ## Logistics
-- HIST 408
+- HIST 300-005; GEOG 499; SUST 402
-- 3 Credit Hours
+- 3 Credit Hours (2.5-hour meetings on Mon and Wed for 8 weeks, starting after Fall Break)
-- Class meeting times: TBD
-- Student Hours: TBD
+- MW 3:00 -- 5:30 (usually we'll get out early)
 - Fred Gibbs \([fwgibbs@unm.edu](mailto:fwgibbs@unm.edu)\) @ 1077 Mesa Vista Hall
+- Student Hours: Wednesday 1:45--2:45 and by appointment.

 ## Course Description
 Nature is often understood as space outside of human influence.
 Yet while there might be objective laws of nature that we can discover, the very idea of nature itself is a fascinating window onto cultural values.
 This course explores the idea of nature in America.
 We examine spiritual, romantic, industrial, recreational, philosophical, and environmental views of nature (among others) and how these have played off each other over the last 400+ years.

 ## Course Goals
-- Suggest how abstract constructs like nature inform everyday life and decision making
+- Suggest how abstract constructs like nature inform everyday life
-- Utilize an array of primary sources to understand shifting American conceptions of and debates about nature
+- Utilize historical sources to understand American conceptions of Nature
-- Summarize key ideas and evaluate arguments from different types of scholarship
+- Summarize key ideas from different types of readings
-- Construct careful arguments using properly cited course material to answer specific essay questions
+- Craft arguments using properly cited course materials

 ## Student Learning Outcomes
-- Describe how American attitudes towards nature have shifted over time and what precipitated changes
+- Describe how American attitudes towards nature have shifted over time and what precipitated changes.
-- Explain how words like "nature" act as valuable windows onto culture
+- Explain how words like "nature" act as valuable windows onto culture.
-- Articulate how various kinds of landscapes mediate our relationship to the past, present, and future
+- Articulate how various kinds of landscapes mediate our relationship to the past, present, and future.
 - Analyze how different conceptions of nature inform different arguments about how to conserve/preserve/exploit it